mozerpol/NotesFromLearning/q_and_a/README.md

 end architecture;
 ```

-- Sequential Signal Assignment: the assignment is made one after another in a
+- **Sequential Signal Assignment** - the assignment is made one after another in a
 specific order as defined by a process statement.
 Sequential signal assignments
 are used inside a process statement.
 Sequential signal assignments are executed
 from top to bottom.
 Example: